Environmental Science (BA/BS)

 The major requires a minimum of 112 credits including 60 upper-division credits.
 Upper-division credits may be earned through coursework or through a combination of coursework and an honors thesis.
 Sample course plans are available on the program’s website.
 Major requirements sheets containing detailed information about specific courses that meet the major requirements are available in the program office, from an environmental science advisor, or on the program website.

-Lower-Division Core Courses
+Area 1.
+Lower-Division ESCI Core

 ENVS 201Introduction to Environmental Studies: Social Sciences4